 - Scrum Masters serve their team members before considering themselves.

 What does a Scrum Master do?
-He/she should be able to:
+He or she should be able to:

-- to manage the entire Scrum process with the coordination of the scrum team in Agile methodology.
+- Manage the entire Scrum process with the coordination of the Scrum team in Agile methodology.

-- to facilitate his/her team for better creativity, trying to boost the efficiency of the development team.
+- Find ways to increase the creativity of his or her team, trying to boost the overall efficiency of the development team.

-- to initiate and run Daily Sand-ups, facilitate and schedule meetings, demo, and decision-making processes to ensure quick inspection and proper use of adaptation process.
+- Initiate and run Daily Sand-ups, facilitate and schedule meetings, demo, and decision-making processes to ensure a quick inspection and proper use of the adaptation process.

-- to remove all possible impediments for the Agile Scrum team.
+- Remove all possible impediments for the Agile Scrum team.

-- to help PO in keeping the product backlog in good shape.
+- Help PO in keeping the product backlog in good shape.

-- to act as a safeguard for the entire team.
+- Act as a safeguard for the entire team.

 - Knowledge of the Agile-family methodologies.